 The SUMS will not be listed on any securities exchange and we do not expect a trading market for the SUMS to develop.
-Although our affiliate MLPF&S has indicated that it expects to bid for SUMS offered for sale to it by SUMS holders, it is not required to do so and may cease making those bids at any time.
+Although ML&Co., through its subsidiaries, has indicated that it expects to bid for SUMS offered for sale to it by SUMS holders, it is not required to do so and may cease making those bids at any time.
 The limited trading market for your SUMS may affect the price that you receive for your SUMS if you do not wish to hold your investment until maturity.